noahgift/data-science-fascism/README.md

 * Find corpus or writing by other known Fascists
 * Similarity Compare
 * Look at GPT-3 and other models
+* Look at Graph Database descriptive statistics like centrality.

 ## References